 Year 7 English

 Teaching takes place through a wide range of challenging and engaging classroom activities and we encourage pupils to learn how to structure responses through shared writing, modelling and scaffolding in combination with activities designed to boost pupils’ independence.
-Formal assessments include end of module assessments and an end of year English exam.
-Depending upon the size of the Year 7 intake, English classes will be set using KS2 data as a guideline or in smaller year groups, pupils are in mixed ability classes.
-Where classes are set, there is scope for movement up or down throughout the year.
+Formal assessments include end of module assessments and baseline tests to better understand pupils’ individual starting points.
+All of our classes are mixed ability groupings.
 All pupils take part in our personalised spelling programme throughout KS3 and we work closely with the SEND department to support pupils with additional needs.

 We encourage participation in national writing competitions, the Poetry by Heart initiative and celebrations of both National Poetry Day and World Book Day in order to support and develop classroom learning.
 We are developing connections with the University of Lancaster, allowing pupils the opportunity to experience perspectives on literary texts from Professors and PHD students.
-Our enrichment calendar also includes theatre trips and poetry workshops and we are lucky enough to be able to offer pupils a lunchtime Creative Club.
-We also facilitate opportunities for all pupils to read for challenge, pleasure and information through structured independent reading activities.
+Our enrichment calendar also includes theatre trips and poetry workshops.
+We also further facilitate opportunities for all pupils to read for challenge, pleasure and information through structured independent reading activities.

 If you require further information about our Year 7 programme, please click the link below to see detailed curriculum plans.
 You can also contact Sarah Newstead, Subject Leader for English, through the reception staff.